privacypass/challenge-bypass-extension/PROTOCOL.md

 ## Protocol description

-We detail a 'blind-signing' protocol written by George Tankersley using an OPRF to contruct per-pass shared keys for a MAC over each redemption request.
+We detail a 'blind-signing' protocol written by the Privacy Pass team using an OPRF to construct per-pass shared keys for a MAC over each redemption request.
 This hides the token values themselves until redemption and obviates the need for public key encryption.
 This protocol subsumes the blind-RSA protocol that was described in earlier releases of the protocol specification.

 Given a group setting and three hashes `H_1`, `H_2`, `H_3` we build a commitment to a random token using a secret key x held by the edge servers. `H_1` is a hash into the group and `H_2`, `H_3` are hashes to bitstrings `{0, 1}^λ` where `λ` is a security parameter (we use SHA256).